Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 4. Click **SaaSApp** from options menu under **Actions** to navigate to the target SaaS application.
 ![SaaS Subscriptions](./images/saas-app-menu.png)

-## SaaS metering service

-The **SaaS metering service** is the web application that helps ISVs to look at the subscriptions against the marketplace offer.
+## Metering example

+The publisher web application sample demonstrates how the metering APIs are used.

 ![List of subscriptions](./images/subscriptions-manage-usage.png)

-For subscriptions against the plans that support metered billing, a button is enabled to post usage events against the subscription.

-> Only one usage event is accepted for the hour interval.
-The hour interval starts at minute 0 and ends at minute 59.
-If more than one usage event is emitted for the same hour interval, any subsequent usage events are dropped as duplicates.

-> Usage can be emitted with a delay and the maximum delay allowed between is 24 hours.
-The usage / consumption is consolidated
+A button is enabled for subscriptions with plans having custom meter dimensions.

+> Please see the [frequently asked questions document](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis-faq) for the details of emitting usage events.

 ### Emit usage events

-The following interface in the **Saas metering service** allows the user to manual report the usage against a selected dimension.
+The following interface in the sample allows the user to manual report the usage against a selected dimension.

 > In this example, suppose the SaaS service is offering a notification service that helps its customers send out emails / text.
 Email and Text are modeled as dimensions and the plan in the marketplace offer captures the definition for charges by these dimensions.

 ![Report usage](./images/post-usage-event.png)

-> Note: The option - Manage Usage is available against active subscriptions against a plan that supports metering.
-You are required to manually update the Plan record in the database to indicate that it supports metering.
-Besides, the meters for the plan should be initialized in the **MeteredDimensions** table
+> Note: You are need to manually update the Plan record in the database to indicate that it supports metering.
+Additionally, the meters for the plan should be available in the **MeteredDimensions** table

 **Update Plan to indicate support for metering**